zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ### **SDK EXAMPLES**:

-- Please change directories to: **/opt/oracle/tools/python/sdk**
+- /opt/oracle/tools/python/sdk

 Here's some more scripts provided to manage lifecycle operations of Autonomous Database instances.
 Note that while the scripts are specific to Autonomous Transaction Processing, they can be used equally effectively for Autonomous Datawarehouse instances with a slight modification of keyword.
-Please refer to Oracle Autonomous Database documentation [here](https://docs.oracle.com/en/cloud/paas/atp-cloud/rest-apis.html)
+Please refer to Oracle Autonomous Database documentation **here**

 **Create Database**